conditions of entry

 INSTALLATION OF WORK

-Festival Finalists are responsible for the Installation of their work.
+Festival Finalists are responsible for the transportation and Installation of their work.

 Festival Finalists will be provided an Installation Timeframe (morning/afternoon) to install their work.